HebaAladdin/Kaggle-home-credit-risk/README.md

 ### Future work

+- Expand the EDA more to cover different features and how they relate to each other.
 - Work with other feature selection methods such as PCA to reduce the feature space to find significant features
 - Add more features from the other datasources and check the feature importance graphs for a clue on what features were most important
 - Use stratified folding technique while training to work with the unbalanced labels problem